Jane Wenham (alleged witch): Trial

 A warrant for Wenham's arrest was issued by Sir Henry Chauncy, who gave instructions that she be searched for "witch marks".
 She requested that she undergo trials to avoid being detained, such as a swimming test, however, she was asked to repeat the Lord's Prayer.

 The accused was brought before Sir John Powell at the assize court at Hertford on 4 March 1712.
 A number of villagers gave evidence that Wenham practised witchcraft.
 The judge was clearly more sceptical than the jury of the evidence presented.
 When an accusation of flying was made, the judge remarked that flying, per se, was not a crime.

 Through the good offices of Sir John Powell, Queen Anne granted Jane Wenham a pardon.
 A detailed account of the trial and of the claims then made by parishioners is provided by the Hertfordshire antiquary William Blyth Gerish (died 1921) in his 'Hertfordshire Folk Lore, No. 4', A Hertfordshire Witch; or the Story of Jane Wenham, the 'Wise Woman' of Walkern (1906).
 He concludes on page thirteen that the key to her persecution by Bragge lay in her claim to have attended Dissenting Meetings.

 Final years

 Wenham was removed from her village for her own safety and given a home on the estate of Mr Plumer at Gilston.
 Here she was visited by Bishop Francis Hutchinson (1660–1739), author of an Historical essay concerning witchcraft (1718), in which he applied an extremely rational approach to the subject.
 Hutchinson, who had met other survivors of witch-hunts, regarded their persecution as Tory superstition.
 After Plumer's death she moved to a cottage on the Cowper estate at Hertingfordbury where she died on Thursday, 11 January 1730, and was buried in Hertingfordbury churchyard on the Sunday following, her funeral sermon being preached by the curate, Rev Mr Squire.

-Other cases

-According to the Oxford Dictionary of National Biography, Jane Wenham was the last person convicted of witchcraft in England.

-However, trials and executions for witchcraft continued in England after the Wenham case.
-One such case involved Mary Hicks and her nine-year-old daughter Elizabeth, who were condemned to death by the assize court and were hanged in Huntingdon on Saturday 28 July 1716.